 - Username is admin

-- Password will be the Disk Sharing password, which may be different than the Wi-Fi network password
+- Password will be the Base Station (or Disk Sharing) password, which may be different than the Wi-Fi network password

 - Ensure SMB is enabled on your Mac.
 More details here.